-While these results suggest that endogeneity due to the introduction of Market Access may not be a problem, we re-run the model proxying for district GDP weights $w_j = Y_j/Y$ by 2001 district population weights.
-We find that Market Access continues to be insignificant when included along with Minimum Distance and the other variables (i.e., irrepective of whether we control just for district characteristics, or district and metro characteristics).
-Next, we use the IV approach to confirm that endogeneity is not a problem.
-We use the variable, Minimum Distance and other variables listed in Tables 7a to instrument for Market Access.
-Under IV, we find that instrument for Market Access degrees of freedom is always insignificant in the presence of the variable Minimum Distance not only when we control for district characteristics but also district and metro characteristics.31
+re-run the model proxying for district GDP weights $w_j = Y_j/Y$ by 2001 district population weights.
+We find that Market Access continues to be insignificant when included along with Minimum Distance and the other variables (i.e., irrespective of whether we control just for district characteristics, or district and metro characteristics).

+We also try using IV to check whether endogeneity is an issue using average (un-weighted) log distance to instrument for Market Access.
+We find with this IV estimate, Market Access is still always insignificant in the presence of the variable Minimum Distance.33 Thus we find no evidence that Market Access is significant which is consistent with our expectations as explained in Section (a).